mikecvet/md5/README.md

 # MD5
 This is a toy implementation of the MD5 digest algorithm, implemented in Rust.
+This program was a fun Rust-learning adventure.

 There are a few simple arugments to the program: